You want smart political talk without the meltdowns?

 Remember, there wasn't a special counsel.

-There he the they interviewed him about whether he had a conversation with the Russians.
+They interviewed him about whether he had a conversation with the Russians.

-That's like my interviewing you and saying, Did you eat a donut yesterday?
+That's like my interviewing you and saying, did you eat a donut yesterday?

 His conversation with the Russians was perfectly legal.